kolomenkin/limbo/README.md

 ### Config file

-You can edit config.py to set custom options.
+You can edit [config.py](config.py) to set custom options.
+All of them may be overloaded using environment variables.

 ### Environment variables

-* LIMBO_WEB_SERVER : default value is 'wsgiref'
+* LIMBO_WEB_SERVER : Default value is 'wsgiref'.
+Python web server name. 'wsgiref' is available by default.
+Other values will need installing appropriate python component.
+Supported values: 'wsgiref', 'paste', 'cherrypy', ...
-* LIMBO_LISTEN_HOST : default value is 'localhost'
+* LIMBO_LISTEN_HOST : Default value is 'localhost'.
+IP address to listen.
+Usually 127.0.0.1 or localhost should be used for local testing, 0.0.0.0 for production.
-* LIMBO_LISTEN_PORT : default value is '8080'
+* LIMBO_LISTEN_PORT : Default value is '8080'.
+IP port to listen (HTTP).
+Usually port 80 is used on production.
-* LIMBO_STORAGE_DIRECTORY : default value is './storage'
-* LIMBO_MAX_STORAGE_SECONDS : default value is '86400'
+* LIMBO_STORAGE_DIRECTORY : Default value is './storage'.
+Directory to store uploaded files in.
+If not exists it will be created automatically with access rights 755.
+This may be absolute path of path relative to Limbo root directory.
+* LIMBO_STORAGE_WEB_URL_BASE : Default value is ''.
+Allows to specify alternative web url to read files stored in STORAGE_DIRECTORY through HTTP/HTTPS.
+It is expected this URL is served by standalone web server.
+Empty string disables this setting.
+Value requires ending '/' character.
+* LIMBO_MAX_STORAGE_SECONDS : Default value is '86400'.
+Time duration in seconds after which uploaded file will be automatically removed.
+86400 seconds is equal to 24 hours.
+Automatic file purging happens approximately every 10 minutes.
-* LIMBO_IS_DEBUG : default value is '0'
+* LIMBO_IS_DEBUG : Default value is '0'.
+Enable debug mode in bottle web framework.
+It will disable web page template caching.

 ## How to run the service